Maks0bs/study-project-cv-real-vs-virtual/README.md

 # study-project-cv-real-vs-virtual
 Study project at RUB as a part of "Applied computer science" course of study.
 Made by Maksym Litvak and Marvin Bachert.
-Here we researched how well virtual picture data can be used to train an object detection network to work on real-world objects
+Here we researched how well virtual picture data can be used to train an object detection network to work on real-world objects.
-TODO: add info about how to run this in a local environment (but actually not necessary)
-prerequisites: python 3.8+, git
-For windows: curl and tar (they should be installed and  should be available on PATH) (normally included with newer windows versions)

-windows version tested on ... (windows version, python version, etc) it is not recommended to try running on windwos.
-Linux works 100% of time
+To get started, please download the `main.ipynb` file in the root of this repository.
+Then upload this notebook to [Google Colab](https://colab.research.google.com/) and follow the instructions in the notebook.
+Of course it is possible to run this notebook locally on your machine, but these scripts have not been tested thoroughly